 Since its inception in 1962, the GNEC, and NGO DPI previously, have a proud history of partnering with UNDGC, and DPI previously, at their request.
 GNEC has participated in and in some cases led aspects within the Planning Committees for each major UN Civil Society Conference since their inception – the work of this body has primarily been to prepare all aspects of the workshops and exhibits while also being major content and volunteer service contributors to most other aspects of each event.

-During the year, numerous workshops are organized by GNEC – or produced as platform hosts by GNEC for others – to address issues we hope are important to our constituents.
-One of the most popular GNEC workshops held yearly is the Communications Skills Workshop designed to help NGOs find increased success in the field.
+During the past few years, virtual conferences and briefings have become the lifeline for global civil society and the UNDGC affiliated NGOs.
+During the year, numerous workshops are organised by GNEC – or produced as platform hosts by GNEC for others – to address issues we hope are important to UNDGC affiliated NGOs.
+Some of the jointly organised GNEC- UNDGC events held yearly are the Communication Workshops, Town Hall Meetings, Webinars, Meet and Greet events, GNEC Hackathon and many more designed to help NGOs find increased success in the field.

 If you would like more info about NGO Reporter, or wish to subscribe: